loader image

 Can a compliant soil amendment contain soap?
 (397)

-No. Soil amendments, such as compost, manure, etc., may not contain soaps as they are restricted to Production aids in PSL, Table 4.2, column 2.
-See Soaps, PSL, 4.2, column 2.
+No. Soil amendments, such as compost, manure, etc., may not contain soaps as their use is restricted to Production aids (Table 4.2, column 2).
+See Soaps, Table 4.2, column 2.

 Fish products – Fatty acids #

-No. Fatty acids, aka soaps, derived from plant and animal sources are not allowed in aquatic plant products or fish products used as fertilizers applied to the soil, as the Soap listing restricts the use of soap to production aids such as pesticide applications or foliar nutrient sprays.
-See Soaps, PSL, Table 4.2, column 2 and Aquatic plants and aquatic plant products, PSL, Table 4.2, column 1.
+No. Fatty acids, aka soaps, derived from plant and animal sources are not allowed in aquatic plant extracts or fish products used as fertilizers applied to the soil, as the Soap listing restricts the use of soap to production aids (column 2) such as pesticide applications or foliar nutrient sprays.
+See Soaps, Table 4.2, column 2.

 Sugar #